Sirenik language: External

-Some argue that the Sirenik language is a remnant of a third group of Eskimo languages, in addition to Yupik and Inuit groups (see a visual representation by tree and an argumentation based on comparative linguistics).
-In fact, the exact genealogical classification of Sireniki language is not settled yet, and some others regard it belonging to the Yupik branch.
+Sirenik is an Eskimoan language, one of the two major groupings of the Eskaleut languages.
+The exact genealogical classification of Sirenik within its group is uncertain.
+Some argue that Sirenik is a remnant of a third group of Eskimoan languages, in addition to Yupik and Inuit groups (see a visual representation by tree and an argumentation based on comparative linguistics); others regard it as belonging to the Yupik branch, or as forming a Yupik–Sirenik branch with Yupik.

 Many words are formed from entirely different roots to those in Siberian Yupik.
-Also, the grammar has several peculiarities compared to other Eskimo languages, and even compared to Aleut.
-For example, dual number is not known in Sireniki Eskimo, while most Eskimo–Aleut languages have dual, including even its neighboring Siberian Yupik relatives.
+In addition, the grammar has several peculiarities compared to the other Eskimoan languages as well as Aleut.
+For example, although most Eskaleut languages, including Sirenik's neighboring relative Siberian Yupik, have dual number, it is not known in Sirenik.
 The peculiarities amounted to mutual unintelligibility with even its nearest language relatives.
-This forced Sirenik Eskimos to use Chukchi as a lingua franca when speaking with neighboring Eskimo peoples.
-Thus, any external contacts required using a different language for Sireniki Eskimos: they either resorted to use of lingua franca, or used Siberian Yupik languages (being definitely a mutually unintelligible, different language for them, not just a dialect of their own).
-This difference from all their language relatives may be the result of a supposed long isolation from other Eskimo groups: Sireniki Eskimos may have been in contact only with speakers of unrelated languages for many centuries in the past, influenced especially by non-relative Chukchi.
+This forced Sirenik people to use Chukchi as a lingua franca when speaking with neighboring Eskimo peoples.
+Thus, any external contacts for Sirenik people required using a different language: they either resorted to the use of a lingua franca, or used the Siberian Yupik language (definitely a mutually unintelligible, different language for them, not just a dialect of their own).
+This difference from all their language relatives may be the result of a supposed long isolation from other Eskimo groups: Sirenik people may have been in contact only with speakers of unrelated languages for many centuries in the past, and their language may have been influenced, especially by non-relative Chukchi.